zebelity/Wander-plan/README.md

 To ensure privacy and personalized experiences, the application provides user authentication functionality.
 Users need to log in and access their own trips and itineraries.

-## Link of my application
-This site was built using [rander page](https://wander-plan.onrender.com).